-- It is the school's responsibility to safeguard and promote the welfare of learners; - Safeguarding is everyone's responsibility: for services to be effective each individual and organisation should play their full part; - A child-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of learners; - Learners who are and who feel safe make more successful learners; - Learners will feel safe and become successful learners where the school has a strong ethos of caring, openness and mutual respect; - Representatives of the whole-school community of learners, corporate parents, and education staff should be involved in policy implementation and review; - Once developed, policies will be reviewed annually, unless an incident or new legislation or guidance suggests the need for an earlier date of review.
+- It is the school's responsibility to safeguard and promote the welfare of learners; - The school ensures that all staff including new starters are required to undertake training and read safeguarding policies and guidance. - Safeguarding is everyone's responsibility: for services to be effective each individual and organisation should play their full part; - A child-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of learners; - Learners who are and who feel safe make more successful learners; - Learners will feel safe and become successful learners where the school has a strong ethos of caring, openness and mutual respect; - Representatives of the whole-school community of learners, corporate parents, and education staff should be involved in policy implementation and review; - Once developed, policies will be reviewed annually, unless an incident or new legislation or guidance suggests the need for an earlier date of review.